EMS-TU-Ilmenau/PINGIT/README.md

 sure that you never put anything else inside it by accident and left it there.

 PINGIT warns if it encounters directories not containing git repositories every time it scans a directory tree.
-If your intention is to identify such dangers it is advised to use `pingit status` as it will also report if you have some repositories with dirty stage-areas, untracked files or simply unpublished commits.
+Further, if it identifies files outside such a directory that are unbeknownst to any git repositories, these files will also be reported.
+If your intention is to identify such dangers of leftover files it is advised to use `pingit status` as it will also report if you have some repositories with dirty stage-areas, untracked files or simply unpublished commits.